i0tool5/learnings/golang/memory-management/README.md

 This process is started again when the program allocates additional memory proportional to the memory used.
 This is defined by the `GOGC` environment variable, which is set to 100 by default.
 The Go source code describes it like this:

 > If GOGC = 100 and we use 4M, we will be GC again when we get to 8M (this mark is tracked in the next_gc variable).
 This allows you to keep the cost of garbage collection in a linear proportion to the cost of allocation.
 The GOGC setting simply changes the linear constant (as well as the amount of extra memory used).

+### GC Stop The World

+*Stop The World* (STW) is a technique, that helps keep memory consistent, but increases latency of the entire program.
+Until the Go 1.5 the STW was the only one opportunity for the Go GC, but in Go 1.5 it was changed.
+Since version 1.5, a concurrent model has been added in addition to STW.
+The algorithm of actions became as follows:
+- goroutine stop time (STW phase) has been reduced to 10 milliseconds per GC iteration (50 milliseconds total).
+- if STW does not meet the allotted 10 milliseconds, then the GC switches to concurrent mode, running simultaneously with the rest of the program for the remaining 40 milliseconds.

 ## Scavenger